Santana and Ortiz

-Santana and Ortiz, sometimes nicknamed Proud & Powerful, were an American professional wrestling tag team best known for their time together in Total Nonstop Action Wrestling (TNA) and All Elite Wrestling (AEW).
+Santana and Ortiz, sometimes nicknamed Proud & Powerful, were an American professional wrestling tag team consisting of Mike Santana (real name Mark Sanchez, born February 4, 1991) and Ortiz (real name Miguel Molina, born September 27, 1991), who are best known for their time together in Total Nonstop Action Wrestling (TNA) and All Elite Wrestling (AEW).

-In 2012, Santana and Ortiz, then known as Mike Draztik and Angel Ortiz respectively, formed a tag team known as EYFBO (acronym for Entertain Your Fucking Balls Off or Entertain Your Freakin Butt Off) and worked for several years on the American independent circuit.
+In 2012, Sanchez and Molina, then known as Mike Draztik and Angel Ortiz respectively, formed a tag team known as EYFBO (acronym for Entertain Your Fucking Balls Off or Entertain Your Freakin Butt Off) and worked for several years on the American independent circuit.
 They won several titles, including the AAW Tag Team Championship, CZW World Tag Team Championship and the HOG Tag Team Championship.

 In 2017, they were hired by Impact Wrestling, and changed their names to Santana and Ortiz.
 They joined Konnan as the members of the stable The Latin American Xchange (LAX) and became a big part of the promotion's tag team division.
 During their time in Impact, they were four time Impact World Tag Team Champions, holding the record for most combined days as champions, with 662 days and, at one point, the record as the longest reign with 261 days.
 They also won GFW Tag Team Championship and unified the title with the Impact Tag Team Championship.
 Santana and Ortiz left the promotion in 2019 and, soon after, joined the newly created All Elite Wrestling (AEW), where they joined Chris Jericho's stable The Inner Circle.
 After a dispute in The Inner Circle, they left and teamed up with Eddie Kingston.
 They disbanded in 2024 and Santana subsequently left AEW that same year.